 According to The Hill, “as American prosperity attests, infrastructure spending when done well is not a fiscal cost, but provides a return on investment and is the wellspring of national prosperity.
 The Federal Reserve places the return infrastructure as $1.5 to $3 for every dollar invested, a number supported by the International Monetary Fund.”

 Policy can and should be a major driver of infrastructure development and improvements.
-It’s why Autodesk is sponsoring the upcoming United for Infrastructure’s (UFI’s) Presidential Candidates Forum on Infrastructure, Jobs and the Economy.
-On February 16, 2020, from 2-5 pm PT, Democratic presidential candidates will take the stage at the University of Nevada, Las Vegas for a national conversation on how to best address critical infrastructure needs.
+It’s why Autodesk sponsored the United for Infrastructure’s (UFI’s) Presidential Candidates Forum on Infrastructure, Jobs and the Economy.
+On February 16, 2020, Democratic presidential candidates took the stage at the University of Nevada, Las Vegas for a national conversation on how to best address critical infrastructure needs.

-We look forward to hearing from the candidates and hope you tune in with us for the live stream on C-SPAN to learn how our politicians will address rising infrastructure challenges.
+You can watch the C-SPAN video above to learn how our politicians will address rising infrastructure challenges.

 But policy is only one piece of the puzzle.
 While our nation’s leaders have the responsibility to provide the right groundwork for infrastructure to thrive, it’s those on the front line who will be handed the keys to enact meaningful change.
 That’s why today, we are calling on all infrastructure builders to rise to the challenge and innovate.

 Spending and investment in infrastructure are likely to increase, but money alone is not enough to address growing demands.
 Sixty-eight percent of our world’s population is expected to live in cities by 2050 compared to 55% of today’s population.
 As our urban areas grow and people want better access to transportation, civil construction teams will be under increased pressure to deliver well-planned and executed infrastructure projects.